Gleethos/neureka/src/main/java/neureka/devices/README.md

 ---

-Instances of implementations of the Device interface can be accessed in different ways.
+Instances of implementations of the `Device` interface can be accessed in different ways.
-However, the simplest way is the static ```find(...)``` method  located in the Device interface.
+However, the simplest way is the static `find(...)` method  located in the Device interface.
 This works as follows : <br>

 ```
-Device device = Device.find("cpu"); // "gpu", "first gpu", "amd", ...
+var device = Device.find("cpu"); // "gpu", "first gpu", "amd", ...
 ```